Background pattern

 Eye disorders: Cataracts, changes in the retina.

-Gastrointestinal disorders: Vomiting, diarrhea, constipation.
+Gastrointestinal disorders: Vomiting, diarrhoea, constipation.

 Hepatobiliary disorders: Changes in liver enzymes, fatty liver.